yomandawg/TIL/React/redux.md

 }

 // action creator -> action -> connect -> dispatch
-export default connect(
-  mapStateToProps,
+// returns a new, connected component class that wraps the component you passed in. export default connect( mapStateToProps,
   { selectSong /* action creators to pass onto props */ }